C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Modeling

 \subsection{Exploiting cluster masses}

+Similarly to RSD analyses of galaxy clustering, we adopt large flat priors on $f\sigma_8$, $b_2\sigma_8$ and $\sigma_v$, specifically $f\sigma_8=\left[0, 1\right]$, $b_2\sigma_8=\left[-10, 10\right]$ and $\sigma_v=\left[0, 100\right] \mbox{Mpc}\,h^{-1}$, respectively.
+While $\sigma_8$ could be constrained directly from the cluster mass function, this would have required an accurate knowledge of the cluster selection function to avoid systematic uncertainties.
+To provide conservative linear growth constraints, we prefer to focus the current analysis on cluster clustering, setting all the cosmological parameters, including $\sigma_8$, to \citetalias{Planck2018} values.
+The constraint on the linear growth rate we will derive in this paper has to be considered in this respect, though to compare to previous analyses we will express our results in terms of $f\sigma_8$.

-Similarly to RSD analyses of galaxy clustering, we adopt large flat priors on $f\sigma_8$ and $\sigma_{12}$, specifically $f\sigma_8=\left[0, 1\right]$ and $\sigma_{12}=\left[0, 100\right] \mbox{Mpc}\,h^{-1}$, respectively.
-On the other hand, we can set a strong Gaussian prior on $b\sigma_8$ thanks to the knowledge of galaxy cluster masses inferred from weak-lensing scaling relations.
-In particular, the $b\sigma_8$ prior is centred on the effective linear bias of the cluster sample, which is estimated as in \citet{marulli2018}:
+Differently from galaxy clustering analyses, we can set a strong prior on $b_1\sigma_8$ thanks to the knowledge of galaxy cluster masses inferred from weak-lensing scaling relations.
+In particular, the $b_1\sigma_8$ prior is centered on the effective linear bias of the cluster sample, which is estimated as in \citet{marulli2018}:

 where the linear bias of each cluster, $b$, is computed with the \citet{tinker2010} model, while $\tilde{M_i}$ and $\tilde{M_j}$ are the masses of the two clusters of each pair, at redshifts $z_i$ and $z_j$, respectively, estimated from the weak-lensing cluster mass scaling relation given by Eq.~\eqref{eq:scaling}.
-The assessed standard deviation of the Gaussian prior on $b\sigma_8$ is $0.002$.

-This represents the key difference with respect to analogous RSD analyses of galaxy samples, as in those cases the masses of the dark matter haloes hosting the galaxies are unknown and no priors can be reliably assumed on the bias of the catalogue.
+This represents the key difference with respect to analogous RSD analyses of galaxy samples, as in those cases the masses of the dark matter haloes hosting the galaxies are unknown and no priors can be reliably assumed on the bias of the catalog.
 We will discuss the impact of this assumption in \S \ref{sec:Results}.

-While $\sigma_8$ could be constrained directly from the cluster mass function, this would have required an accurate knowledge of the cluster selection function to avoid systematics.
-To provide conservative linear growth constraints, we prefer to focus the current analysis on cluster clustering, setting all the cosmological parameters, including $\sigma_8$, to \citetalias{Planck2018} values.
-The constraint on the linear growth rate we will derive in this paper has to be considered in this respect, though to compare to previous analyses we will express our results in terms of $f\sigma_8$.
+Drawing a set of mass samples from the scaling relation, we computed the average bias and variance of our cluster catalog, which correspond to $b_1\sigma_8=1.722\pm0.002$.
+We consider a Gaussian prior on $b_1\sigma_8$ centered on the latter value.
+To provide conservative constraints, we adopt a prior width $5$ times larger than the estimated standard deviation, i.e., $0.01$, to include possible systematic uncertainties in the adopted bias model and scaling relation.